The Inner Foundation

-The Inner Foundation: A Pelvic Floor Series
+A Pelvic Floor and therapeutic yoga Workshop Series

 Why the Pelvic Floor?

-The pelvic floor is your body’s foundation — a dynamic center that supports your organs, stabilizes your hips and spine, and responds to breath, posture, and emotions.
-Yet, so many of us live with pelvic tension, weakness, or disconnect, without ever learning how to listen to or care for this essential part of ourselves.
+The pelvic floor is your body’s foundation, a dynamic center that supports your organs, stabilizes your hips and spine, and responds to breath, posture, and even your emotions.

-• Guided practices: yoga, breathwork, release techniques, & intentional strengthening
+Guided practices: yoga, breathwork, release techniques, & intentional strengthening

-• Community reflection: a supportive space for sharing experiences and insights
+Community reflection: a supportive space for sharing experiences and insights

 This is not a clinical or medical program, this is an invitation to reconnect with your body, release what no longer serves you, and cultivate grounded resilience.